Worldwide Guide to Women in Leadership

 1872-1909 Politically Infuential Queen Sophia von Nassau of Sweden

-As wife of Oscar II, she did have some politicall influence, and inspired her husbands preference for Germany and conservative ideas, though she was never as stern in her conservatism as her daughter-in-law Victoria of Baden, whose militant agressiveness she disliked.
+As wife of Oscar II, she did have some political influence, and inspired her husbands preference for Germany and conservative ideas, though she was never as stern in her conservatism as her daughter-in-law Victoria of Baden, whose militant aggressiveness she disliked.
 She was deeply religious and very active in charity, especially health care and medicine; in 1884, she established the first school for education of nurses, after a visit to London where she was inspired by Florence Nightingale, and in 1887, she founded the hospital Sophiahemmet.
 She was popular in Norway, where she spent all her summers between 1892 and 1904, and she is often given credit for using her influence to prevent war between Sweden and Norway when the union broke in 1905.
 Her brother, Adolf, became the first inDuke of Luxembourg 1890 She was mother of 4 sons, and lived (1836-1913).

 Teri'i-Maevarua of Bora Bora

 1873-88 High Chiefess H.R.H.
-Princess Teari'i-maeva-rua II of Bora Bora (Thaiti/French Polynesia)
+Princess Teari'i-maeva-rua III of Bora Bora (Thaiti/French Polynesia)

-Daughter of King Pomare V, she succeeded her aunt as Chiefess of Bora Bora Porapora).
+Teriimaevarua III was daughter of King Pomare V, she succeeded her aunt as Chiefess of Bora Bora Porapora.
 She was deposed by the French, and married her first cousin, H.R.H.
 Prince Teri'i-Hinoi-a-tua Pomare (1869- 1916), and lived (1871-1934).

 1873-84 Maharani Regent H.H.
 Sidh Sri Patialawala Maharani Sateha Devi Bhawa Sahiba of Dholpur (India)